The Saracen Blade

 The Saracen Blade is a 1954 American adventure film directed by William Castle and starring Ricardo Montalbán, Betta St. John and Rick Jason.
 The film was produced and distributed by Columbia Pictures.
 It is based on the 1952 bestselling novel of the same name by Frank Yerby.

-It is set in Italy at the time of the Crusades, when great families made war on each other between trips to the Holy Land.
+It is set in Italy during the Crusades, when great families made war on each other during trips to the Holy Land.